nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Use `HistoryManager` for undo/redo.
     * Pros: Does not need to maintain separate stacks and able to use what is in the codebase.
-    * Cons: Single Responsibility Principle and Separation of Concerns are violated as `HistoryManager` would need to handle two different things._
+    * Cons: Single Responsibility Principle and Separation of Concerns are violated as `HistoryManager` would need to handle more than one thing.
+For example, it would need to handle the undo and redo as well as the history of the application.
+This is in contrast with a HistoryManager which is only responsible for the history of the application.

 ### Update Service Priority Feature
 This feature updates the priority of a service by increasing or decreasing it by 1 level.
 Priority levels are defined: low, medium, high